italia/developers.italia.it/_platforms/en/datigov.md

 As with all the projects of Developers Italia, the portal of open data follows a development model based on a collaborative process  which is typical of the community of developers.
 The tools that we want to use to structure the development process are:

-  * A development roadmap agile and public
+  * A public development roadmap
   * Source code open from the start
   * A public tracking system of the errors
   * Clear documentation of the code and the API